obdasystems/grapholscape/README.md

 1. Use `npm version [ver]`
     *Please review built files and try out demo*
 2. Push the release: `git push && git push --tags`
-3. Deploy documentation and demo on gh-pages: `npm run deploy`
+3. Publish to npm: `npm publish`
-4. Publish to npm: `npm publish`
+4. Create a release on Github from the latest tag
-5. Create a release on Github from the latest tag
+5. Run `PUBLISH_DOC` github action to deploy the updated documentation

 ## Release a snapshot test version
 1. Use `npm run snapshot`
-2. Publish using *snapshot* tag `npm publish --tag snapshot`
+2. Publish using *snapshot* tag: `npm publish --tag snapshot`
 > To install latest snapshot version use `npm i grapholscape@snapshot`

 ## Credits